facebook Earth's Orbit and Rotation | Science Lesson For Kids in Grades 3-5

 What happens when Earth rotates on its axis and how long does it take?

-Earth rotates once on its axis once every 24 hours.
+Earth rotates on its axis once every 24 hours.
 During that time, all locations on Earth experience day and night because they will be facing toward the sun for part of the day and away from the sun for another part (night).

 How many times does Earth rotate on its axis in one year?